corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 More info in the Rust documentation [here](https://doc.rust-lang.org/std/option/index.html#the-question-mark-operator-)

+So if you can change your function to return an `Option` itself, do so.
+Then you want run into the above error message.

-But what if you want to return a `Result`?
+But what if you **have** to return a `Result` or if you want to convey more information about the missing value to the caller?

 ```rust
 fn get_user_name() -> Result<String, String> {